-A final Investigation Report will be prepared that sets forth the investigator's findings of fact and may make a recommendation as to whether the Code has been violated.
+A final Investigation Report will be prepared that sets

+forth the investigator's findings of fact.
 This report will be shared with the Claimant(s) and Respondent(s) upon issuance of the Decision.
 The Investigation Report and any attachments are considered confidential.